Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 * **Exception and Error**

 Program error refers to syntax error (wrong command) and logic error (wrong result of program execution), while program exception is an accidence taking place during program execution and affecting the normal execution of the program.
-For example, the file to be opened doesn’t exist, dividend is 0, wrong data type of the operation, storage error, internet request error.
+For example, the file to be opened doesn't exist, dividend is 0, wrong data type of the operation, storage error, internet request error.

 In normal case, exception occurs when the program cannot be processed normally in Python.
 Exception is the Python object representing a error.
 When there is exception in Python script, we need to catch and handle it, otherwise the program will stop execution.